liangrog/lmdo/README.md

     ApiVarMapToFile:
         $mappingKey: file/path/name

 You can also use `ApiVarMapToVar` to map any string values to your defined key.
-For this mapping, you can also use `$stack` utitlity variable for the value.
+For this mapping, you can also use `$stack` and `$lambda-arn` utitlity variable for the value.

     ApiVarMapToVar:
         $mappingKey1: value
         $mappingKey2: $stack|stack-name::key1
+        $mappingKey3: $lambda-arn|lambda-name

 **NOTE:** Please name your version as `$version` and your title as `$title` so that Lmdo can update it during creation using the value of `ApiGatewayName` in your lmdo.yaml